roselineodunze/hng-task0-profile-card/README.md

-💼 HNGi13 Task 0 – Profile Card
+💼 HNGi13 Task 0 and Task 1 – Profile Card & Contact Us Page & About me Page

-This is my submission for Task 0 of the HNG Internship 13.
+This is my submission for Task 0 and Task 1 of the HNG Internship 13.
 The task was to create a simple profile card using HTML, CSS, and JavaScript that displays basic information about me.
+For task 1, i created a simple about me and contact us page.

 Check it out: https://hng-task0-profile-card.vercel.app/